-The recipient of numerous leadership awards in diversity, equity and inclusion (DE&I) and corporate social responsibility, Nancy serves on the boards of several community organizations across Greater Boston, including as President of the Foundation for Business Equity, and has actively shaped Eastern Bank as a recognized leader in corporate citizenship in the region.
+Nancy has received numerous awards for her leadership in diversity, equity and inclusion and corporate social responsibility, including as a Top 100 Women-Led Business in Massachusetts from The Commonwealth Institute and a Boston Business Journal Power 50 Movement Maker.
+Nancy serves on the boards of several community organizations across Greater Boston, including as President of the Foundation for Business Equity, and has actively shaped Eastern Bank as a recognized leader in corporate citizenship in the region.

 Cindy Ciman began her career at Eastern Bank 40 years ago when she needed a job to help pay for college.
 This “college job” has evolved into an incredible career journey.
 She started as a Teller, and was later accepted into the bank’s management training program, ultimately leading a department as Vice President of Consumer Lending before becoming a member of the Residential Mortgage Team.